rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 # Enterprise Infrastructure Setup on Vagrant
-This project replicates IRC Enterprise Infrastructure Setup on AWS, and hosts it using Vagrant instead of AWS.
-There is currently only 1 SIEM available, and it is Splunk.
-(The other 2 will be added soon).
+This project replicates the IRC Enterprise Infrastructure Setup, and runs it using Vagrant instead of AWS.
+The only SIEM available now is Splunk (the other 2 will be added soon).

 Recommended Reading:
 1. [Vagrant Documentation](https://developer.hashicorp.com/vagrant/docs)